ayushmaangupta261/Code-Lab/README.md

 # 🧪 Code Lab

 **Code Lab** is a collaborative online coding platform that enables real-time code sharing, editing, and terminal execution.
-Users can join or create rooms, interact via a shared terminal, and see updates instantly.
+Users can join or create rooms, interact via a shared terminal, and comes with many more featutes.

 > 🚀 [Live App](https://code-lab-fty3.onrender.com/)